 In 1642 Jean Baptiste Tavernier, a French jeweler, visited India and bought a 112 3/16 carat blue diamond. (the Hope has been cut down at least twice in the past three centuries.)
 The diamond is believed to have come from the Kollur mine in Golconda, India.

 Pierre Cartier believed he had found a buyer in the rich Evalyn Walsh McLean.
-Since Mrs. McLean had previously told Pierre Cartier that objects usually considered bad luck turned into good luck for her, Cartier made sure to emphasize the Hope diamond's negative history.
+McLean told Pierre Cartier that objects usually considered bad luck turned into good luck for her.
 Evalyn McLean wore the diamond constantly.
-According to one story, it took persuading by Mrs. McLean's doctor to get her to take off the necklace even for a goiter operation.

 |Evalyn McLean's jewelry was put on sale in 1949, two years after her death, in order to settle debts from her estate.
 The Hope diamond was bought by Harry Winston and in 1958 he donated the Hope diamond to the Smithsonian Institution to be the focal point of a newly established gem collection.|